howbazaar/talk-pubsub/README.md

-# Remote Working - April 2016 Code Craft
+# Pub/Sub from Scratch in Go - August 2016 Code Craft

-Tim's talk about working from home.
+Tim's talk about juju/pubsub.